adoart/adoart.github.io/content/english/portfolio/project-7.md

 This project was the final project of the discipline "Intelligent Systems" while I was studying in ISEC.
 The task was to implement an application that uses an AI algorithm.
-At that time I was really enjoying working with OpenGL, so for this project we decided to implement the "frontend" using OpenGL and made a checkers game, single player against cpu.
+At that time I was really enjoying working with OpenGL, so for this project we decided to implement the "frontend" using OpenGL and made a checkers game, single player against CPU.

 #### Project Details